-- Possessing, consuming, selling, distributing, and/or exchanging a cigarette, cigar, pipe, or using chewing or smokeless tobacco or using inappropriate substances. - Possessing, consuming, selling, distributing, and/or exchanging alcoholic beverages, illegal substances, possession of drug paraphernalia or being under the influence of either alcoholic beverages and/or illegal substances.
+- Possessing, consuming, selling, distributing, using, and/or exchanging a cigarette, cigar, pipe, chewing or smokeless tobacco, electronic and/or vaporizing device, any refill or cartridge of such device, or using other inappropriate substances. - Possessing, consuming, selling, distributing, and/or exchanging alcoholic beverages, illegal substances, possession of drug paraphernalia or being under the influence of either alcoholic beverages and/or illegal substances.
 "Illegal substances" include, but are not limited to, inhalants, cannabis (marijuana), cocaine, LSD, PCP, amphetamines, heroin, steroids, synthetic cannabinoids, look-alike drugs, and any substances commonly referred to as "designer drugs." - Inappropriately using or sharing prescription and over-the-counter drugs or possessing prescription drugs without prior notification to the school nurse. - Initiating a warning of fire or other catastrophe without valid cause, misuse of 911, or discharging a fire extinguisher. - Vandalizing, willfully damaging or destroying or attempting to cause damage to school or personal property, or willfully removing or using public or private property without authorization. - Misbehaving on school buses and vans by physically harming other students or driver, damaging property, refusing to obey the driver, or causing persistent disruption. - Selling, using or possessing weapons (refer to Section II, "Code of Conduct Definitions"), fireworks or other dangerous instruments or contraband capable of inflicting physical injury, or causing damage to property.
 Authorized law enforcement officials are the only persons permitted to have a weapon in their possession while on school property or at a school function. - Extorting money, goods, or favors from any member of the school community. - Reckless driving. - Reporting a false bomb scare. - Causing a false fire alarm.

-E. Engage in conduct that is violent.
+E. Engage in conduct that is violent\.
 Violent behavior includes but is not limited to: